michi-onl/widgets/README.md

 - Displays star ratings with a visual star icon.
 - Includes clickable links to open items in the IMDB app.

-**Setup**:

-1. Copy the `Movie & TV Widget.js` file into Scriptable.
-2. Add the widget to your home screen and select the script.
-3. Stay updated with the latest trending movies and TV shows!

 ---

 ## Requirements